Divided government: Presidential systems

-Early in the 20th century, divided government was rare in the United States, but since the 1970s it has become increasingly common.
-Divided governments are contrasted by government trifectas—a different situation in which the same party controls both the executive and legislative branches.
+In the United States, divided government was rare in during the early 20th century, but has become more common since the 1970s.
+Divided governments are contrasted by government trifectas—a different situation in which the one party controls the executive and both chambers of a bicameral legislature.
+Due to the ubiquity of bicameralism in the United States, trifectas can happen at the federal level and in 49 out of the 50 U.S. states.

 Semi-presidential systems

 In systems with a strong president and prime minister, such as in France, divided government is known as cohabitation.
 In cohabitation, executive power is divided between a president of one party and a cabinet of government ministers of another.
 Cohabitation occurs because of the duality of the executive: an independently elected president and a prime minister who must be acceptable both to this president and to the legislature.